m4drat/upload-mode-dumper/README.md

 This is a tool that can be used to dump the memory of a Samsung device in __upload mode__.

-There are a few other tools that can do this, but I couldn't make them work, so I decided to write my own.
+There are a few other tools that can do this, but I couldn't make them work (or they were way too slow), so I decided to write my own.

 ## 🔎 Acquiring Dependencies